sifatulrabbi/filepatrol/README.md

 # Todo

 - [ ] ignores user specified files or .gitignore files if a .gitignore is present in the dir.
+- [ ] upgrade the cli to support static server feature.
 - [x] watches for changes in a dir or in a file.
     - [x] also watches for changes in the dirs within the parent dir.
 - [x] runs a user command when any changes are noticed.